Consonance uses contractual data to generate PDF contract documents, create to do dates and calculate royalties.

 The rest of this article goes into detail, section by section, on what to fill in.

 What if I can’t edit the contract – the fields are greyed out?

 A contract is live when it has a signed date.
 Once it’s live, the only editable fields are the signed date itself, the actual manuscript delivery dates, and contract errata.
 To edit an already signed contract in Consonance, delete the signed date and save the contract – but be aware that you are changing history and that if your author has already signed the contract, you are changing a living document.

 3. Edit royalty specifiers

 What is a royalty specifier?

 A royalty specifier is a set of specifications for a royalty calculation.
 It states a total base royalty rate across all payees, and the ways in which it can change based on particular conditions.
-It is sufficiently detailed to be used as the basis for the royalty calculation, and sufficiently well structured to be embedded in a contract document.
-Royalty specifiers have the following elements:
+Royalty specifiers can have the following elements: